 Dudley S. Childress, PhD, professor emeritus of physical medicine and rehabilitation at Northwestern University Feinberg School of Medicine worked to advance prosthetic, orthotic, and assistive device technology.
 His research concentrated in the areas of biomechanics, human walking, artificial limbs, ambulation aids, and rehabilitation engineering.

 Under Childress' direction, the first systems were developed to control power wheelchairs by switches that are activated by sipping and puffing on a tube or using other minimal movements.
 His group also developed one of the first environmental control systems enabling persons with paralyzed hands and arms to activate electrical devices such as lights and appliances.
-He was elected into the Institute of Medicine of the National Academy of Sciences in 1995.
 In 1998, Childress and his colleagues developed a state-of-the-art motion analysis system, one of a few such research tools dedicated to studies of prostheses, orthoses, and other ambulation and manipulation aids.
 Childress received the Paul B. Magnuson Award for Outstanding Achievement in Rehabilitation Research and Development in 2002, the VA's highest honor for VA rehabilitation investigators.
 He was elected to the Institute of Medicine of the National Academy of Sciences in 1995.top

 Thomas E. Starzl, elected 1999